 Published in the Journal of Divorce & Remarriage, the April 2018 study presents the results of an evaluation conducted of Arizona Revised Statutes 25-403.02 (2013), which directed courts to “maximize” a child’s time with both parents in custody decisions.
 This study included a statewide survey of the four family law professions (court staff, judges, mental health providers and attorneys) to assess perceptions four years after passage of the legislation.

-“These findings are extremely encouraging and reinforce the idea that shared parenting benefits children,” said Petra Maxwell, Executive Director of the National Parents Organization.
-“The bill in Arizona did not include presumption language related to parenting time, and courts have been directed only to maximize opportunities for both parents.
-Judges have been free to interpret the meaning of ‘maximize.’
+“The bill in Arizona did not include language related to parenting time, and courts have been directed to maximize opportunities for both parents.
+Judges have been free to interpret the meaning of ‘maximize’.
 Shared parenting has become the apparent starting point, and the positive perception of the law clearly indicates that courts continue to use judicial latitude when determining the best interests of a child.”

 Survey questions were formatted using a 1- to 5-point Likert scale with a neutral midpoint (3) and 5 being the most positive.
 Ratings were averaged across the four professions to obtain a perspective that gave equal weight to each profession.

 The results showed a moderate increase in parenting time with fathers, averaging out to a 4.04 response.
 The overall perception of the law was positive, with an average response of 3.53.
-And the perception of its effect on the child’s best interests had a positive rating of 3.40.
-Conciliation staff and judges showed the most favorability.
+Additionally, the perception of its effect on the child’s best interests had a positive rating of 3.40.
+Also conciliation staff and judges showed the most favorability.
 While attorneys and mental health professionals showed a nearly equal split between positive and negative.

 National Parents Organization, a charitable and educational 501(c)(3) organization, seeks better lives for children.
 Through family law reform that establishes equal rights and responsibilities for fathers and mothers after divorce or separation.
-The organization is focused on promoting shared parenting.
+Focused on promoting shared parenting.
 Also preserving a child’s bond with both parents.
 Which is critically important to their emotional, mental and physical health.
 In 2014, National Parents Organization released the Shared Parenting Report Card.
-The first study to rank the states on child custody laws.
+Not to mention it was the first study to rank the states on child custody laws.
 Visit the National Parents Organization website at www.nationalparentsorganizatio